meetakshi253/Mafia-game/README.md

 # Mafia-game
 An austere CLI version of the popular Mafia game written in Java.

-To start the game, ompile all the class files together and run the Main file.
+To start the game, compile all the class files together and run the Main file.